-For it to be achieved we need more people speaking more Māori and a greater awareness of Māori values, practices and views within Aotearoa.
+For this to be achieved we need more people speaking more Māori and a greater awareness of Māori values, practices and views within Aotearoa New Zealand.

 Our work focuses on exposing whānau, hapū, iwi, Māori communities and all New Zealanders to quality te reo Māori and tikanga Māori programmes in their own homes.